sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Downloading and Installing Java 8
 ---------------------------------

-Java 8 can be downloaded and installed from here : https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html
+* Java 8 can be downloaded and installed from here : https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html

-You would need to set ``JAVA_HOME`` as well.
+* Then set the ``JAVA_HOME``

 There are various ways for Installing Java 8 on Linux.
 Some are listed below.